ABOUT

 • Members often have assignments between monthly meetings, and items of interest as well as materials to review and comment upon electronically are circulated regularly.

-• The Patient Engagement Subcommittee of the PRC develops patient-facing materials that help inform and educate patients on a wide range of topics that fall within the practice of molecular pathology
+• The Patient Engagement Subcommittee and working group of the PRC develops patient-facing materials that help inform and educate patients on a wide range of topics that fall within the practice of molecular pathology

 • The Committee meets at least monthly by video conference call and by frequent electronic communication.
 Under normal circumstances, the committee meets in person the day before the start of the annual meeting.